Hitchwiki/Phrasebook/README.md

 ### Translate
 - [Translation tool](http://hitchwiki.org/translate/projects/phrasebook)
 - Add new languages or text strings directly to languages.py
 - Produce fresh languages.js by typing `python languages.py`.
-Script will write to ./www/assets/js/languages.js
+Script will download files from GlotPress and write translations as json to ./www/assets/js/languages.js

 ### Run in browser